k0staa/Code-Addict-Repos/flutter-spring-kotlin-web/flutter-gui/README.md

 To run application you can use:
 ```
-flutter run -d web-server --web-port $FLUTTER_WEB_PORT
+flutter run -d web-server
 ```
-and if you want to debug it you can use prepared launch configuration `./.vscode/launch.json`
+and if you want to debug it you can use prepared launch configuratiin `./.vscode/launch.json`

 ### Running using VS Code Remote Containers extension
  There is prepared `Dockerfile_dev` with Flutter configuration needed to run application.
 You can install VS Code [Remote Containers extension](https://code.visualstudio.com/docs/remote/containers#_forwarding-or-publishing-a-port) and it will automatically use provided docker config `./.devcontainer/devcontainer.json`